Personal profile

 Biography

-I am an Associate Professor in Clinical Psychology at the University of Canberra, former Associate Professor of Evolutionary Psychology at ISN Psychology and former Principal ISN Research Fellow at the Florey Institute of Neuroscience and Mental Health.
-My other previous experiences include being the Acting Associate Head of School: Research, Discipline Head: Psychology, and Program Director for the Master of Psychology (Clinical) program in the School of Psychology, Social Work and Social Policy at the University of South Australia (UniSA).
-While at UniSA I lectured across both the undergraduate and postgraduate psychology programs, provided research supervision to honours, master’s, and PhD students, and clinical supervision to students in the clinical program.
-I am still an Adjunct Senior Lecturer the University of South Australia
+I am an Associate Professor in Clinical Psychology and Discipline Lead at the University of Canberra (UC), and the current Deputy Chair for Heads of Psychology, Australia (HPA).
+Prior positions include Head of Psychology and Associate Professor of Evolutionary at ISN Psychology, Acting Associate Head of School Research, Discipline Head Psychology, and Program Director for the Master of Psychology (Clinical) program in the School of Psychology, Social Work and Social Policy at the University of South Australia (UniSA; now call Adelaide University); I am still an Adjunct Associate Professor at UniSA/Adelaide University.

 Research interests